hw538/cfDNAPro/README.md

 (5) No supplementary alignment;
 (6) No unmapped reads.

-Note: remember to set the correct 'genome_label' based on the ref genome you used for alignment.
+Note: remember to choose the correct `genome_label` of the `readBam()` function based on the ref genome you used for alignment.
 At the moment, it supports three different ref genomes, hg19, hg38 and hg38-NCBI, details see  readBam() R documentation by typing `?readBam` in the R console or see source code:https://github.com/hw538/cfDNAPro/blob/master/R/readBam.R